awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `cancelAuditTask(input:completion:)`

 Cancels an audit that is in progress.
 The audit can be either scheduled or on demand.
 If the audit isn't in progress, an "InvalidRequestException" occurs.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">CancelAuditTask action.
+Requires permission to access the [CancelAuditTask](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func cancelAuditTask(input: CancelAuditTaskInput, completion: @escaping (ClientRuntime.SdkResult<CancelAuditTaskOutputResponse, CancelAuditTaskOutputError>) -> Void)